2.1.10. Ransomware detect engine

 "malicious_behavior_confidence": 80

-The engine status is displayed in `Health checks` screen.
+The engine status is displayed in the `Health checks` screen.

-The engine can be activated if the installed Licence allows it `License` screen.
+The engine can be activated if the installed license allows it; see the `License` screen.

 The engine is updated with each new version of the GCenter.

-2.1.9.3.3.
-Ransomware detect configuration and management of the ignored files list
+2.1.10.3.3.
+Ransomware detect configuration and management of the ignored list feature

 The management interface is used: